JosephLai241/URS/README.md

 Run `pip install -r requirements.txt` to get all project dependencies.

 You will need your own Reddit account and API credentials for PRAW.
-I have included a tutorial on how to do this below.
+See the [Getting Started](#getting-started) section for more information.

 ***NOTE:*** `PRAW` is currently supported on Python 3.5+.
 This project was tested with Python 3.8.2.